 What to expect during the ramp-up period

-In the first 10-14 days after your campaign launch, the Criteo engine is in data-collection mode, determining when and how impressions should be shown to users.
+In the first 10-14 days after your campaign launches, the Criteo engine is in data-collection mode, determining when and how banners should be shown to shoppers.

-Although the Criteo engine will continue to optimize naturally throughout your campaign, this ramp-up time is especially important.
+Although the Criteo engine will continue to optimize throughout your campaign, this ramp-up time is especially important.
 Your starting CPC should be competitive enough to win the best inventory available.
-Keep in mind, there will be a delay in sales – therefore, you are likely to be above the KPI you agreed with your Account Manager e before the launch.
+Keep in mind, there will be a delay in sales, and it will take time to reach your goal KPIs.
 This is a normal part of the machine learning process.

 What to expect after ramp-up

 The ramp-up time is considered complete when impression volume and click-through rate begin to stabilize.
-At this point, if your campaign is not yet hitting the cost-of-sale (COS) goal, you can begin to optimize your CPC within the Criteo dashboard.
+At this point, if your campaign is not yet hitting your cost-of-sale (COS) goal, you can begin to optimize your CPC within the Criteo dashboard.
 Your Account Manager can advise if and by how much you should change your CPC.

 When you change your CPC, it can take up to three days for the engine to fully adjust to the new bid.
-Our engine will naturally optimize your campaign to show impressions when users are most likely to click.
-For example, if you typically see volume on your site drop on the weekends, it’s likely impression volume will also drop.
+Our engine will optimize your campaign to show impressions when shoppers are most likely to click.
+For example, if you typically see volume on your site drop on the weekends, impression volume will likely also drop.

 Publisher performance and optimization

-Criteo does not implement specific impression caps because our engine automatically optimizes toward the appropriate number of displays per user.
-This is ideal for our advertisers, who only pay for an impression that delivers a click and drives a visitor back to their site.
+Criteo does not set specific impression caps because our engine automatically optimizes toward the ideal number of displays per shopper.
+This benefits our advertisers, who pay only for

-It’s important to note that when the Criteo engine recognizes a user as high-value with a high conversion rate, it will show that user a higher number of ads.
-Every time a user is served an ad and does not click, the probability they will be served another goes down until we stop serving that user banners.
+In addition, if the Criteo engine recognizes a shopper as high-value with a high conversion rate, it will show that shopper more ads.
+Every time a shopper is served an ad and does not click, the probability they will be served another goes down.

 Why am I seeing so many ads?